- The Washington Times - Friday, January 16, 2026

 Advertisement

-A report by the Transparency Company said that “the prevalence of fake reviews will lead to an erosion of trust in online reviews and related information, which imposes additional costs on consumers and businesses.”
+A report by the Transparency Co. said “the prevalence of fake reviews will lead to an erosion of trust in online reviews and related information, which imposes additional costs on consumers and businesses.”

-With all of Google’s prowess, the tech giant should easily be able to identify such fake reviews using artificial intelligence or an automated system, said Darren Shaw, founder of Whitespark, which helps businesses improve their Google rankings.
+With all Google’s prowess, the tech giant should be able to easily identify such fake reviews using artificial intelligence or an automated system, said Darren Shaw, founder of Whitespark, which helps businesses improve their Google rankings.

 Google said it has clear policies prohibiting fake engagement, harassment, extortion and other harmful content.
-Google uses advanced machine learning models that “excel” at detecting content that violates its policies, having blocked or removed over 240 million policy-violating reviews in 2024.
+Google uses advanced machine learning models that “excel” at detecting content that violates its policies, having blocked or removed more than 240 million policy-violating reviews in 2024.

-Google said on Nov.
-6 that it is currently rolling out “a new way for merchants to directly report extortion attempts.”
+Google said Nov.
+6 that it was rolling out “a new way for merchants to directly report extortion attempts.”

-She called The Times when her company was hit with a second extortion scam; detailed, fake reviews that spammed her Google Maps business in waves of ten.
-She said her company was distraught the first time, watching its ratings slowly tank.
+She called The Times when her company was hit with a second extortion scam: detailed, fake reviews that spammed her Google Maps business in waves of 10.
+She said her company was distraught the first time as it watched its ratings slowly tank.

 Even though the first attack was resolved relatively quickly, she could not talk to a real person at Google.
-And she did not know about the form until The Times asked her if she planned to use it.
+She did not know about the form until The Times asked whether she planned to use it.

-While Google swiftly removed the reviews, the profiles are still active and attacking other businesses, according to Ms. Dean’s tracking analysis.
+Although Google swiftly removed the reviews, the profiles remain active and continue attacking other businesses, according to Ms. Dean’s tracking analysis.

 Ben Fisher, founder of Steady Demand, a company with a strong focus on Google Business Profiles, found 49 extortion complaints on the Google Business Profile Help community in 2024.
-That number more than doubled in the period from January to September of this year.
+That number more than doubled from January to September last year.

-Despite the increase, Mr. Fisher applauded Google’s efforts to combat fraud, saying the company has implemented a “lightning-fast solution to a complex problem.”
-He has been a Google product specialist for a decade — one of the forward-facing people for the Google Business Profile Help community who have the credentials to take problems higher up in the Google chain of command.
+Despite the increase, Mr. Fisher applauded Google’s efforts to combat fraud.
+He said the company has implemented a “lightning-fast solution to a complex problem.”
+He has been a Google product specialist for a decade and one of the forward-facing people in the Google Business Profile Help community with the credentials to elevate problems up the Google chain of command.

-While not a spokesperson for Google, he believes Google is doing the best it can.
+Although not a Google spokesperson, he said Google is doing the best it can.
 Others disagree.

 When asked about creating an automated system to identify and remove fake reviews, Google did not reply.
 In previous questions, a company spokesperson pointed to news releases.

-The Transparency Company tracks fake online reviews by identifying patterns, such as profiles that review the same businesses or reviews spammed within hours at a time.
-Over the last few months, it has tracked 6,769 extortion-related Google reviews, said Curtis Boyd, the company’s founder.
+The Transparency Co. tracks fake online reviews by identifying patterns, such as profiles that review the same businesses or reviews spammed within hours.
+Over the past few months, it has tracked 6,769 Google reviews related to extortion, said Curtis Boyd, the company’s founder.

 Victims “have to be a very squeaky wheel” to get Google to take down the reviews, Mr. Boyd said.

-Mr. Boyd said he talked to Google’s Trust and Safety Team about his algorithm that detects fake reviews on Google Maps, but said they weren’t very receptive.
+Mr. Boyd said he talked with Google’s Trust and Safety Team about his algorithm that detects fake reviews on Google Maps.
+He said they weren’t receptive.

-Patrick Meister’s moving company in Illinois was targeted last summer, having received about three dozen one-star reviews from fake customers in four hours.
-After flagging the reviews, they disappeared after four days.
+Patrick Meister’s moving company in Illinois was targeted this summer.
+It received about three dozen one-star reviews from fake customers in just four hours.
+After the reviews were flagged, they disappeared after four days.

 Mr. Shaw thinks Google’s motivation for not cracking down harder on review extortion is that it wants to be the dominant site for local business reviews on the internet.
-He believes Google does not want to tighten up filters because it would potentially hurt its market position.
+He believes Google does not want to tighten its filters because that could hurt its market position.

 For example, Yelp has an automated review filtering system to weed out fake reviews.
-But a fake Yelp reviewer, using a stolen image, was found by Ms. Dean to be recommended by Yelp’s algorithm.
+Still, Ms. Dean found that Yelp’s algorithm recommended a fake Yelp reviewer using a stolen image.
 The profile was removed only after The Times contacted Yelp.

-In the long term, Mr. Shaw believes that cracking down on fraud hurts Yelp’s business because Google has much more robust information.
+In the long term, Mr. Shaw said, cracking down on fraud hurts Yelp’s business because Google has much more robust information.

 Industry specialists say loopholes still need to be addressed.

-While review extortion is still morally and ethically offensive, there are no U.S. laws to stop it from happening, said Mr. Blumenthal, the co-founder of Near Media.
+Although review extortion remains morally and ethically offensive, no U.S. laws prevent it, said Mr. Blumenthal, the co-founder of Near Media.

 Germany has strict regulations.
-For example, if a business claims that someone who left a review wasn’t a client, Google will take the review down.
+If a business claims that someone who left a review wasn’t a client, then Google will remove the review.

 “We know that Google can do it when required by law to do it; they’ve just chosen not to do it,” Mr. Blumenthal said.